mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

 3. State situation.
 4. Guide characters through situation based on their actions.

 Referee's Checklist: The steps shown in the referee's checklist should guide the referee through the elements of administering this adventure.
-Characters are covered next in this section, as is equipment purchase.
-The situation is stated on page 4, with additional materials contained in the remainder of the adventure.
+Characters are covered next in this section, as is equipment purchase. [[#The situation]] is stated, with additional materials contained in the remainder of the adventure.

-## Characters
+### Characters

 This adventure is intended for a band of adventurers numbering at least two and no more than eight.
 A group of pre-generated characters is supplied below, although the referee may allow other individuals instead.

 |  #  | Character                         |   UPP  | Age | Terms | Money  |                                    Skills                                    | Possessions |
 | :-: | --------------------------------- | :----: | :-: | :---: | :----- | :--------------------------------------------------------------------------: | ----------: |